 Life shouldn't be a fight.
 Life shouldn't be me holding onto a rope for dear life.
 It shouldn't be me waiting for someone to let go, to watch them fall, or to watch me fall.
 Life shouldn't be a battle between people ever.
 That's like my two hands waging a war on each other.
 That's why Jesus didn't fight back.
 That's why he went to the cross willingly.
 If he fought back.
 If he kicked butt with his Jesus power and called on the name of the Lord, he could have eradicated the whole lot of them, but he didn't.
 He let go.
 He was simply a vessel, and on that day, other people were filling him with a whole lot of yucky, stinky, stagnant water.
 He took it all, to prove to us just how powerful real love is.
 Real love you guys.
 Love without conditions.
 Love that says, even if you are a complete jerk, I see the real you and I know you aren't that person.
 You are just blind right now.
 You are just stuck in the muck.
 Let me help you drain some of that water out of your boat.
 Use me, because I know how to empty that water.
 I know how to let it go.

 I wish I was there.
 I'm so not.
 I can still turn on a dime when someone hurts me, willfully or not.
 I still judge.
 I still can find criticism.
 I have good days, and bad.
-I still can't always see my image in the mirror and revert back to blame.
-And you know what?
+I still can't always see my image as whole in the mirror.
+I still want to call myself broken and I want to blame someone or something for it.
+But you know what?
 That's okay.
-I'm not perfect.
+I'm not perfect, and I'm not going to be.
 I'm a work in progress.
 I've come a long way.
 It's important to not look how far you still have to go, but realize just how far you have already come.